paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 #### Video & Animation
 -   **PHRenderFormer Camera Target**: Creates a camera animation sequence by interpolating between a start and end camera state (position, look-at, FOV).
 -   **PHRenderFormer Video Scene Builder**: Assembles a sequence of scenes, one for each frame of a camera animation.
--   **PHRenderFormer Video Sampler**: Renders a sequence of scenes and outputs the frames as an image batch, ready to be connected to a "Save Video" node.

 #### Scene Components
 -   **PHRenderFormer Mesh Loader**: Loads a 3D mesh file (e.g., `.obj`, `.glb`).
 Includes a file upload button and serves as the primary node for defining an object's material and transformation.